GP

 Parameters:

-• x_pred (np.ndarray) – A numpy array of shape (V x D), interpreted as an array of input point positions.
+• x_pred (np.ndarray) – A numpy array of shape (V x D), interpreted as an array of input point positions or a list for GPs on non-Euclidean input spaces.

 • hyperparameters (np.ndarray, optional) – A numpy array of the correct size depending on the kernel.
 This is optional in case the posterior mean has to be computed with given hyperparameters, which is, for instance, the case if the posterior mean is a constraint during training.
 The default is None which means the initialized or trained hyperparameters are used.

-• x_out (np.ndarray, optional) – Output coordinates in case of multi-task GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space.
+• x_out (np.ndarray, optional) – Output coordinates in case of multitask GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space (most often 1).

 Returns: